njahn82/rev_flip_results/results.md

-### Research question 1: How many OA journals have reverse-flipped to a subscription model?
+### Research Question 1: How many OA journals have reverse-flipped to a subscription model?

 We identified 152 journals that converted from fully open access to a subscription model, including hybrid open access.
 While we discovered reverse-flips as early as 2005, the majority of journals 2005.
 While the earliest reverse flip happened in 2005, the majority of journals changed their business model from 2013 onward (see Figure 3).